stackblitz/docs/docs/guides/user-guide/general-faqs.md

 ### What is the Codeflow Editor?

+The Codeflow Editor utilizes our Codeflow technology to bring VSC code into the browser.
+This editor is capable of running full development workflows, including pushing commits and creating pull requests to GitHub.
+This bypasses the need to clone a repository or install dependencies on your local machine.
+If you haven't already, you can check out Codeflow [here](https://stackblitz.com/codeflow)!

 ### Can I use Vim bindings?

 Our Codeflow editor is built on top of VS Code so you can enable the VIM extension: